xuzepei/imaging/README.md

        }
    });

-4. Localization:
-     This library only supports English by now.
+4. Localization: this library only supports English by now.
 But you can localize it by setting different languages for these string ids.

      ```java
      <resources>
          <string name="image_doodle">"Doodle"</string>